rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 Direct links to individual YouTube videos can become stale when newer versions are downloaded.

+The video is from an animated PowerPoint file, narrated separately with text below.

 <a name="MyMap"></a>

-## My map #
+## My map (Visual Cheat Sheet) #

 <img layout="responsive" alt="git-commands-v05-650x296-221kb.jpg" width="650" height="296" src="https://cloud.githubusercontent.com/assets/300046/18370667/1d8d43c2-75ec-11e6-8d3e-46aabf3fae9d.jpg">

-The diagram above is animated in PowerPoint and narrated with text below.

    PROTIP: You are encouraged to pull out a paper and hand-draw the diagram as we go along.
 You'll remember this better.